IslamKhSh/CardSlider/README.md

 3. [CardSliderAdapter](https://github.com/IslamKhSh/CardSlider/blob/master/cardslider/src/main/java/com/github/islamkhsh/CardSliderAdapter.kt): Abstract class that must be extended and passed to CardSliderViewPager as its adapter.

 ## Features
-1- show preview of pages in left and right.
+1- Show preview of pages in left and right.

-2- can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF.
+2- Can resize (scale) and change opacity of the pages to make focused page larger and more focused in height as shown in GIF.

 3- Full customize the appearance of the the CardView and ViewPager.